No. 30: ‘Iron Butterfly Theme’

 “Theme” covers the life cycle of an iron butterfly, beginning with the throbs of birth, then the exhilarating flight, then the crash-and-burn accompanied by the devils of feedback and anarchy.

 Nothing quite like “Iron Butterfly Theme” had been recorded before, except, perhaps, for the sonic chaos of the Beatles’ “Tomorrow Never Knows.”
-This was proto-metal, as if Pink Floyd had recorded while tripping on horse tranquilizers.
+This was proto-metal, as if Pink Floyd recorded whilst tripping on horse tranquilizers.

 Giving the song its unshakable creepiness is Ingle’s chanting — the echo of demented monks, perhaps.
 A warning of medieval horrors to come.
 Or, at least, something from the slab at Hammer Films.